-Driving sales and developing your business is always going to be at the forefront of your mind.
+Driving sales performance and developing your business is always going to be at the forefront of your mind.
 Actively pursuing new leads, carefully monitoring progress, and regulating success are all vital facets when it comes to tracking performance.
-But how do you know if your current sales processes are working, or whether they need to change in order to achieve your business growth goals?
+But how do you know if your current sales processes are working?
+Do they need to change in order to achieve your business growth goals?

-Want to know how to gain more customers?
-Using a sales performance calculator is one of the best strategies to increase sales, while also being one of the most efficient ways to improve sales performance.
+Want to know how to increase numbers of customers?
+Using a sales performance calculator is one of the best strategies to increase sales.
+It is also one of the most efficient ways to drive sales performance.
 A methodical way of outlining exactly what your sales team need to do in order to achieve your projected growth, it’s a granular break down outlining the necessary daily activity needed to achieve weekly, monthly and even yearly goals.
 Once complete, your sales team can work towards realistic, and more importantly, transparent goals to increase customer growth.

 Choosing a base point is important.
 Deciding on how many customers you actually want to win is the best starting point for your customer growth strategy.
 Using previous figures and existing industry climate is a good way to come up with a realistic estimate.
 Once you have this, you can work out exactly what actions are required by your sales team in order to achieve this goal.